Mathematical analysis and numerical resolution of a heat transfer problem arising in water recirculation: Numerical resolution

 \item \textit{Water velocity and pressure:} Given $\mathbf{v}^0 \in \mathbf{V}_h$, for each $n=0,1,\ldots,N-1$, the pair velocity/pressure $(\mathbf{v}^{n+1}, p^{n+1}) \in \mathbf{W}_h \times M_h$, with:

 is the solution of:

 where the functional space $\mathbf{V}_h=\{\mathbf{z}\in \mathbf{W}_h:\; \mathbf{z}_{|{\cup_{k=1}^{N_{CT}} (T^k \cup C^k) }}=\mathbf{0}\}$. \end{enumerate}

 \begin{rem} It is worthwhile noting here that in above scheme we have to compute one additional time step for the water temperature.
-This shift is motivated by the following dependency diagram:

-We observe that, due the time discretization proposed here, the Dirichlet boundary condition for the hydrodynamic model begins to have influence from the second step of time for the water temperature.
+This shift is motivated by the dependence diagram shown in Fig.~\ref{dscheme}.
+We observe that, due to the time discretization proposed here, the Dirichlet boundary condition for the hydrodynamic model begins to have influence from the second step of time for the water temperature.
 In the first time step $n=1$, water circulation does not affect the water temperature, so for this first time step we consider $\Gamma_N=\partial \Omega \setminus \Gamma_S$.
-However, for $n \geq 2$, we impose at each of the $N_{CT}$ collector/injector pairs one of the boundary conditions (\ref{eq:bc1}), (\ref{eq:bc2}) or (\ref{eq:bc3}), depending on the sign of the Dirichlet condition $g^{k,n-1}$ in previous time step. \end{rem}
+However, for $n \geq 2$, we impose at each of the $N_{CT}$ collector/injector pairs one of the boundary conditions (\ref{eq:bc1}), (\ref{eq:bc2}) or (\ref{eq:bc3}), depending on the sign of the Dirichlet condition $g^{k,n-1}$ in previous time step.